First published Jan 14, 2020. Revised and expanded May 16, 2023.

 3. Personalized pricing

-Not every customer gets the same pricing when buying from a manufacturer.
+Not every customer gets the same pricing when buying from a manufacturer, wholesaler, or distributor.
 Contract pricing, including any quantity-based or scaled discount logic, is defined in SAP for each customer.
-If your buyers can’t get accurate pricing in B2B eCommerce, they simply won’t use the web store.
+If your buyers can’t get accurate pricing in B2B ecommerce, they simply won’t use the web store.
 They’ll have to call in anyway, which defeats the purpose of offering self-service online ordering.

-So how do you get each customer’s personalized pricing to display accurately when they browse the B2B eCommerce portal?
+So how do you get each customer’s pricing right in B2B ecommerce?

 How to deliver personalized pricing

-Since each customer’s unique pricing rules reside in SAP ERP, you’ll need a B2B eCommerce solution that’s integrated to SAP—and supports the mapping of personalized pricing to the individual B2B eCommerce user.
+Since each customer’s unique pricing rules already exist in SAP ERP, you’ll need a B2B ecommerce solution that’s integrated to SAP.
+The solution also needs to map personalized pricing to the individual B2B ecommerce user.

-Since the Corevist Platform is built on a direct integration to SAP, we provide personalized contract pricing to each of your customers, right out of the box.
-This prevents you from duplicating all those business rules in SAP in eCommerce.
+Since Corevist Commerce Cloud is built on a direct integration to SAP, we provide personalized contract pricing to each of your customers, right out of the box.
+This prevents you from duplicating all those SAP business rules in B2B ecommerce.